Building the Perfect Beast

 Building the Perfect Beast is the second solo studio album by American rock singer Don Henley, released on November 19, 1984, by Geffen Records.
 A commercial and critical success, it is generally regarded as the culmination of the smoother, more adult-oriented sound of Henley's solo work.

 As with his debut solo studio album I Can't Stand Still (1982), Henley collaborated primarily with guitarist Danny Kortchmar, along with members of the then current line-up of Tom Petty and the Heartbreakers, who contributed to the writing of the songs: guitarist Mike Campbell, keyboardist Benmont Tench and drummer Stan Lynch, the last of whom would later collaborate with Henley on composing the Eagles' song "Learn to Be Still", which was released on their second live album Hell Freezes Over (1994).
 The album also features contributions from Toto's keyboardists Steve Porcaro and David Paich, Fleetwood Mac's lead guitarist and co-lead vocalist, Lindsey Buckingham, the Go-Go's lead vocalist Belinda Carlisle, Scandal's lead vocalist Patty Smyth, the Motels' lead vocalist Martha Davies, one half of Sam & Dave, Sam Moore, Eagles' associate JD Souther and features contributions from Randy Newman, Michael Boddicker, Jim Keltner, Waddy Wachtel, Pino Palladino, Charlie Sexton, and Ian Wallace.

-The album reached No. 13 on the Billboard 200 and was certified 3× Platinum by the Recording Industry Association of America (RIAA).
+The album reached No. 13 on the U.S. Billboard 200 and was certified 3× Platinum by the Recording Industry Association of America (RIAA).
 The album spawned four singles which all reached the Top 40 on the Billboard Hot 100, including "The Boys of Summer", which would become one of Henley's most popular songs and win him numerous awards, including a Grammy Award and four MTV Video Music Awards.

 Critical reception

 Reviewing the album in Rolling Stone, Kurt Loder wrote that "Building the Perfect Beast is a meticulously crafted and programmed set of songs about love and politics.
-The first side is given to personal reflections on love and loss, such as the wistful "Boys of Summer."
-Side two is more issue-oriented, tackling subjects from genetic engineering ("Building the Perfect Beast") to America's reckless foreign policy ("All She Wants to Do Is Dance").
-The album's longest and most ambitious piece, "Sunset Grill," describes in disturbingly vivid images a character's sense of entrapment in an evil, convulsive metropolis: "You see a lot more meanness in the city/It's the kind that eats you up inside/Hard to come away with anything that feels like dignity."
+The first side is given to personal reflections on love and loss, such as the wistful 'Boys of Summer.'
+Side two is more issue-oriented, tackling subjects from genetic engineering ('Building the Perfect Beast') to America's reckless foreign policy ('All She Wants to Do Is Dance').
+The album's longest and most ambitious piece, 'Sunset Grill,' describes in disturbingly vivid images a character's sense of entrapment in an evil, convulsive metropolis: 'You see a lot more meanness in the city/It's the kind that eats you up inside/Hard to come away with anything that feels like dignity.'"
 The magazine placed the album at No. 73 on its 1989 list of the "100 Best Albums of the Eighties".

 Reviewing retrospectively for AllMusic, critic Vik Iyengar has written of the album, "After experimenting with synthesizers and a pop sound on his solo debut, Don Henley hits the mark on his sophomore release, Building the Perfect Beast.
 This album established Henley as an artist in his own right after many successful years with the Eagles, as it spawned numerous hits."